The Ultimate Guide to Employee Feedback 2019

 Now that you understand clearly what good feedback is and why that is important, the main question now is how to give useful feedback?
 There are many strategies you can adopt.
 It should ultimately reflect how you see your employees and how do you want to help them grow.

-You should give employee feedback in a continuous basis as it was mentioned before, but also strive for provoking certain emotions in your workforce.
+You should give employee feedback on a continuous basis as it was mentioned before, but also strive for provoking certain emotions in your workforce.
 Trust is a crucial one.
 A good feedback culture can build trust within your team.
 Give feedback that can help employees trust you and feel safe sharing work problems.

 You must act as things are happening, not after.
 This is why continuous feedback is that important.
 You should solve each situation as quickly as you can, so you must give feedback as soon as you can in order to recognize someone or solve some problem.

 As we discussed before, your employee’s needs are a priority to you.
 You need to be aware of what drives them and what is concerning them so that you can be a better leader.
 Therefore, give them feedback that helps their goals and objectives.
-It could be positive or negative feedback, but one is not more valuable then the other.
+It could be positive or negative feedback, but one is not more valuable than the other.
 You just need to certify that you get your point across with honest and precise insights.

 You need to give effective feedback